ForestAdmin/documentation/reference-guide/models/relationships/create-a-smart-relationship/README.md

 Then, you should handle pagination in order to avoid performance issue.
 The API call has a querystring available which gives you all the necessary parameters you need to enable pagination.

 Finally, you don’t have to serialize the data yourself.
-The Forest Liana already knows how to serialize your collection (`Customer` in this example, with the table name `app_customer`).
+The Forest Admin agent already knows how to serialize your collection (`Customer` in this example, with the table name `app_customer`).
 You can access to the serializer through the `Schema().dump` function (using [marshmallow-jsonapi](https://marshmallow-jsonapi.readthedocs.io/en/latest/) internally).
 {% endtab %}

 {% tab title="Laravel" %}